binarymash/evelyn/README.md

 ## This Repository

-This repository contains the source code for the core framework and the ReST API server and client.
+This repository contains the source code for the core framework and the REST API server and client.
 You can learn more about these at [Read the Docs](https://evelyn.readthedocs.io/en/latest/).

 For more information on the management UI head over to [https://github.com/binarymash/evelyn-management-ui](https://github.com/binarymash/evelyn-management-ui)